DigiStratum/angularapp/README.md

 To launch the AngularApp, simply direct your browser to http://yourhostname/builddir/index.html

-## REQUIREMENTS
+## PREREQUISITES

+1) Install nodejs (0.10.32 is working as of this writing)
+2) Install npm
-You will need nodejs, npm, bower, and grunt installed to build this project.
-Version 0.10.32 is working as of this writing: http://nodejs.org/
+3) Install ruby (2.0.0 is working as of this writing)

-Install nodejs and npm normally, then install bower and grunt command line with npm like so:
+4) npm install -g grunt grunt-cli

 ```
-npm install -g bower
-npm install -g grunt-cli
+gem install foundation
+gem install compass
+gem install sass
 ```

 ## BUILD